Spatially Adaptive SWIPT with Pinching Antenna under Probabilistic LoS Blockage: Simulation Results

 \section{Simulation Results}

 In this section, we present numerical results to validate the theoretical analysis developed in the preceding sections.
 Unless otherwise specified, the default simulation parameters are set as follows, based on \cite{Ding2025LoS,xu2025blockage,xu2025pinching}.
-The system operates at a carrier frequency of $f_c = 28$~GHz, with free-space path loss coefficient $\eta = (c / 4\pi f_c)^2$, where $c$ is the speed of light.
-The transmit power is set to $P_{\rm t} = 40$~dBm, the noise variance to $\sigma^2 = 10^{-11}$ W, and the RF-to-DC conversion efficiency to $\zeta = 0.6$.
-The PA moves along a horizontal segment of length $L = 50$~m at a fixed waveguide height of $z_{\rm p} = 10$~m.
-The user is located at $(x_{\rm u}, y_u, 0) = (5, 5, 0)$~m.
-The blockage intensity $\beta$ takes values in $\{10^{-2}, 10^{-3}, 10^{-4}\}$, and the minimum required harvested power $q_0$ ranges from $10^{-11}$ to $10^{-7}$~W.
+The system operates at a carrier frequency of $f_c = 28$ GHz.
+The transmit power is set to $P_{\rm t} = 40$ dBm, the noise variance to $\sigma^2 = 10^{-11}$ W, and the energy conversion efficiency to $\zeta = 0.6$.
+The PA moves along a horizontal segment of length $L = 50$ m at a fixed waveguide height of $z_{\rm p} = 10$ m.
+The user is located at $(x_{\rm u}, y_u, 0) = (5, 5, 0)$ m.
+The blockage intensity $\beta$ takes values in $\{10^{-2}, 10^{-3}, 10^{-4}\}$, and the minimum required harvested power $q_0$ ranges from $10^{-11}$ to $10^{-7}$~W. For comparison, the following benchmark schemes (BM) are considered: \begin{itemize} \item \textbf{Proposed}: jointly optimize $x$ and $\rho$. \item \textbf{BM0}: No-EH, i.e., Optimize $x$ with fixed $\rho = 1$; \item \textbf{BM1}: Optimize $x$ with fixed $\rho = 0.5$. \item \textbf{BM2}: Fix $x = L/2$ and optimize $\rho$. \item \textbf{BM3}: Uniform allocation with $x = L/2$ and $\rho = 0.5$. \end{itemize}